-Splits the specified input string at the positions defined by a regular expression pattern specified in the Regex constructor.
+Splits an input string into an array of substrings at the positions defined by a regular expression pattern specified in the Regex constructor.

-The method is similar to the String.Split(Char) method, except this method splits the string at a delimiter determined by a regular expression instead of a set of characters.
+The Regex::Split methods are similar to the String::Split(array<Char>) method, except that Regex::Split splits the string at a delimiter determined by a regular expression instead of a set of characters.
 The string is split as many times as possible.
 If no delimiter is found, the return value contains one element whose value is the original input string.

 If multiple matches are adjacent to one another, an empty string is inserted into the array.
 For example, splitting a string on a single hyphen causes the returned array to include an empty string in the position where two adjacent hyphens are found, as the following code shows.

 However, when the regular expression pattern includes multiple sets of capturing parentheses, the behavior of this method depends on the version of the .NET Framework.
-In the .NET Framework versions 1.0 and 1.1, if a match is not found within the first set of capturing parentheses, captured text from additional capturing parentheses is not included in the returned array.
-In the .NET Framework version 2.0, all captured text is also added to the returned array.
+In the .NET Framework 1.0 and 1.1, if a match is not found within the first set of capturing parentheses, captured text from additional capturing parentheses is not included in the returned array.
+Starting with the .NET Framework 2.0, all captured text is also added to the returned array.
 For example, the following code uses two sets of capturing parentheses to extract the elements of a date, including the date delimiters, from a date string.
-The first set of capturing parentheses captures the hyphen, while the second set captures the forward slash.
-If the example code is compiled and run under the .NET Framework 1.0 or 1.1, it excludes the slash characters; if it is compiled and run under the .NET Framework 2.0, it includes them.
+The first set of capturing parentheses captures the hyphen, and the second set captures the forward slash.
+If the example code is compiled and run under the .NET Framework 1.0 or 1.1, it excludes the slash characters; if it is compiled and run under the .NET Framework 2.0 or later versions, it includes them.

 If the regular expression can match the empty string, will split the string into an array of single-character strings because the empty string delimiter can be found at every location.
 For example: